adunning/spring-harvest/geoffrey-bache-smith-spring-harvest.md

 <span epub:type="pagebreak" id="page31" title="31"/>

-## "It Was All in the Black Countree”
+## “It was all in the Black Countree”

 | <span style="font-variant:small-caps;">It</span> was all in the Black Countree,
 | What time the sweet o’ the year should be,